Splines/fast-louvain/README.md

 # Fast Louvain
-A fast and modern Rust implementation of the Louvain algorithm.
+A Rust implementation of the Louvain algorithm for community detection in large networks.
+Works on undirected, weighted graphs (weights are optional).

 | :arrows_counterclockwise:   | This project is currently a work in progress.
 Once a first workable version is accomplished, I will publish a release. |
 |---------------|:-------------------------|